JoseAdrianRodriguezGonzalez/JoseAdrianRodriguezGonzalez/README.md

 <!--**JoseAdrianRodriguezGonzalez/JoseAdrianRodriguezGonzalez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 > I'm a student in AI and DataScience, who has been interesed on all kind of topics inside of Computer Science
-> Firtsly, I've gotten into coding due to Arduino and microcontrolles, then I've become an enthusiast on web developvment, which I'm currently working on websites, as also, I've published one website.
+> Firtsly, I've gotten into coding due to Arduino and microcontrollers, then I've become an enthusiast on web development, which I'm currently working on websites, as also, I've published one website.
 <!--Here are some ideas to get you started:

 - 🔭 I’m currently working on ...